pbremondFR/constexpr_enum_mapping/README.md

 ### How?

+You need C++17 or greater for this to work, because it's using `std::string_view`.
+This implementation has been made for the MSVC compiler, but it can certainly be ported over to gcc/clang/whatever.

-Just include `const_enum.hpp`.
+To use, simply include `const_enum.hpp`.
 Functions are in the `const_enum` namespace.
 Examples are available in the `examples` directory, and are also below, because you probably can't be bothered:

 ```C++
 enum e_example {